GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 ### Load the files into VizBin

 Return to the VizBin set-up dialogue in the Virtual Desktop.
-Select the following input files we just made:
+Select the following input files:

 **File to visualize:** `mock_fragments.fna`